Watson-Personal-Assistant/developer/_content/skill/skill_features.md

     },
 },
 ```
+Information in the utterance context is not saved.

 #### Handling unmatched utterances with fallback skills
 No matter how broad a knowledge base your assistant has, cicumstances will arise that your skills do not have the knoweldge to handle.
 In your responses, you can provide a more elegant response than "I'm not trained for this".